SESARLab/mfh-dl-performace-testing/thesis.md

 | Apache Druid                          | 51 segments   | 9.9 GB         | 29.8 GB               | 01:17:15       |
 <sub>Table 1: Ingestion numbers</sub>

 Table 1 reports the number of partitions, the data size on HDFS, the total disk space used for data replication, and the computed ingestion time for each platform.
 It's worth observing that Apache Druid consume significantly less disk space on HDFS since it automatically compresses segment data with LZ4 and Roaring algorithms.
-Apache Druid was 55,8% faster than Apache Hive to import 50 million rows.
+Apache Druid was 55,8% faster than Apache Hive to import 50 million rows from Hadoop.

 ### 3.4 Queries

-To benchmark Apache Hive and Apache Druid, I used the most common queries executed by MIND Foods Hub front-end;
-In this way, the benchmark is as close as possible to the actual scenario use cases.
+The benchmark developed to test Apache Hive comprises six SQL queries chosen from the ones executed by MIND Foods Hub's front-end.
+These queries are the most representative of the analysis processes of MIND Foods HUB and make the performance testing similar to an actual production workload.
-The queries are, where feasible, slightly optimized for each database to make use of Apache Hive table partitions and Apache Druid time segments.
+The queries are, where feasible, slightly optimized for each platform to make use of Apache Hive table partitions and Apache Druid time segments.

 #### Query 1

-Query the first 100 measurements of `measurements` sensors in a month time range.
+Query 1 selects the first 100 measurements of `measurements` sensors in a month time range.

 Apache Hive